WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 1. Admin time eating into billable hours

 On a manual system, the average sole trader spends 6-7 hours a week on admin.
 That's writing up quotes from memory, chasing invoices by text, updating spreadsheets, re-confirming jobs that got lost in a WhatsApp thread, and hunting for the job address you saved somewhere.
+If you are still building quotes manually, our free job estimate spreadsheet template can at least speed that part up while you decide on software.
 At £35/hour that's £245 a week, or £12,740 a year in unbillable time.
 Even at £25/hour it's £9,100 annually.

 The WhatsApp thread problem